apache/spark/docs/configuration.md

     5d (days)
     1y (years)

-If no units are provided, the default unit specified in the documentation is assumed.

 ## Dynamically Loading Spark Properties
 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For instance, if you'd like to run the same application with different masters or different